-WASHINGTON • Ms Rebecca Witzofsky, a 20-year-old deaf student at Gallaudet University in Washington, and her hearing friend Nikolas Carapellatti wanted to get a coffee.
+WASHINGTON (AFP) - Ms Rebecca Witzofsky, a 20-year-old deaf student at Gallaudet University in Washington, and her hearing friend Nikolas Carapellatti wanted to get a coffee.

-American coffee giant Starbucks opened its first "signing store" in the United States in north-east Washington near the campus of Gallaudet, the world's only university with an entire curriculum designed to accommodate the deaf and hard-of-hearing.
+Coffee giant Starbucks has opened its first "signing store" in the United States in north-east Washington near the campus of Gallaudet, the world's only university with an entire curriculum designed to accommodate the deaf and hard-of-hearing.

 At the store, all staff - most of them deaf or hard-of-hearing themselves - are required to communicate with customers using sign language.

 The cafe is modelled after a store that opened in Kuala Lumpur, Malaysia, in 2016.

 At first glance, it doesn't look any different from a regular Starbucks, seen on seemingly every other street corner in the US capital.

 Employees wearing black shirts and green aprons emblazoned with the company logo scurry behind the counter to serve hot drinks, cold drinks and pastries to an eager clientele.

 But despite the crowd - perhaps unusually big for mid-morning on a Tuesday - the cafe enjoyed a surprisingly calm atmosphere, probably because most conversations were held in silence.